Sachinyadav02/JS-Notes/07_Function.md

 ## Arrow Function

-It ismore concise and readable way to write function expressions.
+It is more concise and readable way to write function expressions.

+### How to decalre and call Arrow Function ??

 ``` js
 let printName = (name) => {